tonyp7/esp32-wifi-manager/README.md

 ## Hello World

 Clone the repository where you want it to be.
-If you are unfamiliar with Git, you can use Github Desktop on Windows.
+If you are unfamiliar with Git, you can use Github Desktop on Windows:

 ```bash
 git clone https://github.com/tonyp7/esp32-wifi-manager.git
 ```

-Navigate under the included example
+Navigate under the included example:

 ```
 cd esp32-wifi-manager/examples/default_demo
 ```

-Compile the code and load it on your esp32
+Compile the code and load it on your esp32:

 ```
 idf.py build flash monitor